SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ## Motivation

-The rules of a Security Group can be edited by any user with the member role within a project.
+The rules of a Security Group can be edited by default by any user with the member role within a project.
 But when a Security Group is created it automatically incorporates a few SG rules that are configured as default rules.
 Since the 2023.2 release, this set of default rules can be adjusted by administrators[^1][^2].
 In combination with the OpenStack behavior that when a VM is created with no Security Group specified, the default SG of the project is automatically applied to the ports of the VM,